pawannraj/M2_EMD-SYS/project/4_Test plan and output/README.md

-1:Button Sensor will check the passenger is sited or not.
+1:Button Sensor will check the passenger is seated or not.

 2:Temperature sensor works as table no. 1